godotengine/godot-docs/tutorials/performance/using_multimesh.rst

 to the shader can be provided via textures (there are floating-point :ref:`Image<class_Image>` formats which are ideal for this).

-Another alternative is to use GDNative and C++, which should be extremely efficient (it's possible to set the entire state for all objects using linear memory via the :ref:`RenderingServer.multimesh_set_buffer() <class_RenderingServer_method_multimesh_set_buffer>` function).
+Another alternative is to use a GDExtension and C++, which should be extremely efficient (it's possible to set the entire state for all objects using linear memory via the :ref:`RenderingServer.multimesh_set_buffer() <class_RenderingServer_method_multimesh_set_buffer>` function).
 This way, the array can be created with multiple threads, then set in one call, providing